-We’ve all had it happen.
-You meticulously craft an ecommerce email campaign that’s gonna help you sell a ton of products.
+We’ve all had it happen to our ecommerce email marketing.
+You meticulously craft an email campaign that’s gonna help you sell a ton of products.
 You build a beautiful HTML template, write engaging copy, and A/B test your subject line.
 You implement an obvious and compelling call to action.

 It could be that your emails are writing checks your click-through destination can’t cash.
 If you send out a 15% off promotion for dog treats and link your audience to someplace with no mention of the discount, visitors are gonna be confused—and they’ll lose interest in a hurry.